miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/async/template.md

 In the hash that Yeti Table yields, there is an `isLoading` boolean.
 This boolean is `true` when:

-- the promise passed in to the `@data` argument is didn't resolve yet
+- the promise passed in to the `@data` argument didn't resolve yet
 - the `@loadData` function is running

 You can use this boolean to build a loading data indicator on the table.